Security at Federal BuildingsFederal Civilian Life

 Different than a conventional explosive or attack, biological attacks may not be immediately evident.
 Some of the normal indicators of this type of attack would be an increase in the number of illnesses reported by local health care workers or a large number of dead or sick animals throughout your area.
 These attacks are normally discovered by emergency response personnel in reaction to the indicators listed above.

 What Should You Do?
 In the event that you witness a suspicious attack using an unknown substance, there are a number of things you can do to protect yourself and your family.
 First, leave the immediate area as quickly as possible and protect yourself by finding something to place over your nose and mouth.
 Any layered material like a t-shirt, handkerchief, or towel may help prevent particles of the substance from entering your respiratory system.
-If you have a long-sleeved shirt or jacket, they would be useful in covering exposed skin.
+If you have a long-sleeved shirt or jacket, that would be useful in covering exposed skin.
 They may also prevent bacteria from entering cuts you may have.
 If you are indoors and the suspected attack takes place outdoors, remain inside unless told otherwise by authorities.
 Report the attack to emergency personnel.

 You can also take precautionary measures such as keeping immunizations up-to-date and making sure you practice good personal hygiene.
 A healthy body will be able to better fight any potential contamination by biological agents.
 In the event that anyone around you becomes ill, do not automatically assume that it is from the suspected attack as many of the symptoms from these attacks resemble common illnesses.
 Seek the medical advice of your physician.